BirchM93/Project/README.md

 I added a seperate page using a login button  where existing members can login using their username and password and new users can create an account

+I created a hamburger menu for the navbar which will be visible in Responsive view of less than or equal to 800px.

 https://www.youtube.com/watch?v=kqs44JNz9gk&frags=pl%2Cwn

 https://www.youtube.com/watch?v=VncGOVEKSvA&t=273s